The Same Standards Apply to Digital Property

 The legal duties imposed on a fiduciary charged with managing tangible property apply to the management of digital assets, including all of the following, if applicable: 1.
 The duty of care.
 2. The duty of loyalty.
 3. The duty of confidentiality.

-A.R.S. § 14-13115(A)The duty of confidentiality is especially relevant for digital assets.
-A fiduciary who gains access to someone's email, social media, or cloud storage may encounter deeply personal information.
-The statute requires that this information be treated with the same discretion a fiduciary would apply to confidential financial records.
+A.R.S. § 14-13115(A)The duty of privacy is especially important for digital assets.
+A fiduciary who gains access to email, social media, or cloud storage may find deeply personal data.
+The law requires the same care a fiduciary would apply to private financial records.

 A fiduciary acting within the scope of the fiduciary's duties is an authorized user of the property of the decedent, protected person, principal or settlor for the purpose of applicable computer-fraud and unauthorized-computer-access laws, including section 13-2316.

-A.R.S. § 14-13115(D)This last provision is a practical safeguard for fiduciaries.
-It confirms that accessing accounts within the scope of their duties does not violate Arizona's computer fraud laws.
-Without this protection, a well-meaning successor trustee logging into a deceased person's accounts could technically face criminal liability.
+A.R.S. § 14-13115(D)This last rule is a practical shield.
+It confirms that accessing accounts within the scope of fiduciary duties does not break computer fraud laws.
+Without this protection, a successor trustee logging into a deceased person's accounts could face criminal charges.